Degree sequences of random digraphs and bipartite graphs: Concluding remarks

 \section{Concluding remarks}

 A theorem similar to Theorem~\ref{enumeration} holds also in the sparse domain.
 This was shown by Greenhill, McKay and Wang in the case that $(\max_i s_i)(\max_j t_j) = o\((\sum_i s_i)^{2/3}\)$~\cite{GMW}.
-That theorem can probably be used to develop a similar theory of degree sequences in that domain.
+That theorem can be used to develop a parallel theory of degree sequences in that domain, though some of the methods used in this paper must be replaced.
 However the lack of a precise enumeration in the gap between the sparse domain and the dense domain of Theorem~\ref{enumeration} currently thwarts a theory which spans both the sparse and dense domains.

 \nicebreak